-Those looking to indulge in a little self-care can easily walk to an array of nearby personal services, including Pilates classes, massage and acupuncture, spray tanning, and hair salons. iCare Family Vision is located right across the street from Lucette and they have a fashion-forward optical boutique with killer eyewear.
-(See special offer!)
+Those looking to indulge in a little self-care can easily walk to an array of nearby personal services, including Pilates classes, massage and acupuncture, spray tanning, eye care, and hair salons.

 Journey a few blocks northwest and stop in at the Park Tavern, a popular restaurant and entertainment center for over 60 years that offers 20 lanes of bowling, an arcade, a bar filled with big screen TVs and a spacious outdoor patio.
 They offer weekly trivia and bingo, plus live music on the patio every Tuesday, Wednesday and Thursday evening.
 (See special offer!)

 Need a good read?
 The St. Louis Park Public Library is just a block away.